HumaIlyas/Project-1/README.md

 <img src="assets/images/home-page.jpg" alt="Home page">

-### Benefits & Techniques Section
+### Benefits & techniques of yoga
-The benefits and techniques section provides information about the benefits and techniques of yoga.
+The benefits & techniques of yoga section provides information about the benefits and techniques of yoga.
 In this section the types of yoga poses with description are also provided to get body and mind self-improvement.

 <img src="assets/images/benefits-techniques-yoga.jpg" alt="Benefits & techniques of yoga">

-### About Us
+### About us
 About Us section provides information about the provisions and opportunities for yoga learners at Delft Body & Mind Center.
 The different types of lessons and prices for classes and cards are also given in this section.

 <img src="assets/images/about-us.jpg" alt="About us section">